flusio/Minz/docs/getting_started.md

 You can test that the application still work by opening again [localhost](http://localhost/) and [localhost/?name=Charlie](http://localhost/?name=Charlie).
-More important, if you open [localhost/test](http://localhost/test), you should get an error telling you that “Path "get /test" doesn’t match any route.”
+More important, if you open [localhost/test](http://localhost/test), you should get an error telling you that “Path "GET /test" doesn’t match any route.”
 It’s because we didn’t create the corresponding route in the router.
 The error is ugly for now, but we’ll fix that later.